Picea aurantiaca: Habitat

 This tree grows on steep mountain slopes on the edges of forests.
-It grows in a cold subalpine climate up to about 3800 to 4000 meters in maximum elevation.
+It grows in a cold subalpine climate up to about 3800 to 4000 meters in maximum elevation. orange spruce can grow in the range of -5C to -6C but has been shown to respond optimally when the coldest quarter is at 0 °C on average The tree is often found near large deposits of limestone with calcareous soil.
 It can be found alongside Picea likiangensis var. rubescens, Abies squamata, Larix potaninii, and birches.